Sslaxx/Godot_Sonic_Engine/Docs/Design/07_Hostiles.md

 ## Overview

 "Hostiles" can mean the bad guys the player has to fight against during the game.
-It can also mean environmental hazards, such as spikes or water that may either damage or kill the player character (immediately or over a period of time) or affect their speed.
+It can also mean environmental hazards, such as spikes or water that may either damage or kill the player character (immediately or over a period of time) and/or affect their speed.

 ### Enemies (bad guys, bosses etc)